 I often think many of us are under the misconception that life is supposed to be easier than it is.
-The “grass is greener” syndrome abounds and we believe that things should always be better than they are rather than counting our blessing and accepting what we have.
-It’s almost as if we strive to live in a Hollywood movie where we are always the protagonist of the story, everything has a happy ending, all of our material needs are easily met, all major conflicts are quickly resolved and the perfect relationship is just around the corner.
+The “grass is greener” syndrome abounds and we believe that things should always be better than they are rather than counting our blessings and accepting what we have.
+It’s as if we strive to live in a Hollywood movie where we are always the protagonist of the story, everything has a happy conclusion, all our material needs are easily met, all major conflicts are quickly resolved, and the perfect relationship is just around the corner.
 Well, this is fantasyland not reality.

 Finding contentment in your life often requires hard work.
 It doesn’t just happen.
 Trying to make it easy will only ever get you so far.
 Just look at the many examples that exist around you.
 Wealthy and attractive people get divorced just as quickly as everyone else (if not more quickly).
 Famous people who seem to have everything regularly spiral downward through excessive personal behavior.
-Successful businesspeople that live one dimensional lives often have to deal with significant adverse consequences in their personal life.
+Successful businesspeople who live a one-dimensional life often must deal with significant adverse consequences in their personal life.
 Many highly educated and skilled professionals can’t wait to retire so they can do something different and find more joy in their life/work.
 A growing number of grandparents are trying to make up for their shortcomings as parents when they were distracted by other things.
 Sadly, when you look behind the facade of someone else’s life you often find a different reality than you expected.

-Life requires hard work and you get out of it what you put into it.
+Life requires diligent effort, and you get out of it what you put into it.
 You need to be patient, understanding, accepting, giving, determined, dedicated, persistent, resilient, forgiving, supportive, and loving.
 You need to put the needs of others on equal footing with your own.
-You need to work at being happy, contented and self-satisfied not just expect it to be part of some formula that your get right by regularly changing variables until you get the answer.
+You need to work at being happy, contented, and self-satisfied not just expect it to be part of some formula that you get right by constantly changing variables until you get the answer.
 In truth, no one has it that much easier than you; they just have it different and have their own issues to work through.

 - Leading A Business Is Hard Work (capacity-building.com)